quynquyn/lessons/_lessons/class1/lesson11.md

 ## 3. comparison
-{% include player2.html identifier="examples3" class=lesson.class lesson=page.lesson %}
+{% include player2.html identifier="examples3" class=page.class lesson=page.lesson %}

 1.  **My house is bigger than yours.** *Nhà tôi thì to hơn nhà bạn*
 2.  **This flower is more beautiful than that one.** *Hoa này thì đẹp hơn hoa kia*